 I design my kits for people who probably don’t have a permanent home which means they are not able to prepare food regularly, don’t sleep in the same place for very long, don’t have any safe place to store things and are possibly living and sleeping outside.
 I take into account that they may have to carry all or most of their belongings on their back and may not have ways to get back to anything they have stored once they move on.
 These conditions define the types of things which are useful to them and things which generally are not.

-Large, bulky items like sleeping bags, bulky winter clothing, boots, heavy amounts of canned foods, heavy blankets, etc., are probably not good items for these backpacks.
+Large, bulky items like sleeping bags, bulky winter clothing, boots, heavy amounts of canned foods, dog food, heavy blankets, etc., are probably not good items for these backpacks.
 This is not to say that some people could not use them but I have decided my backpack project’s place is to supply clean, quality and portable items which cannot always be had at second-hand stores and can be universally useful (see backpack item sourcing list).
 Also, the packs should cater to those who must be mobile.
-Since we can’t be everything to everyone, I want to load my backpacks with specific items which are compact and useful.
+Since while we can’t be everything to everyone, I want to load my backpacks with specific items which are compact and useful.
 There are other projects which take on the task of dressing and feeding people and giving shelter.

 The thing that drew me to this project other than its desperate need in the community was the fact that I could create my first backpack with almost no investment.
 I thought of the story of the monkey and the typewriter.
 It goes: If you sit a monkey in front of a typewriter it will eventually write the works of Shakespeare.
-The unspoken element here is time.
+The unspoken element here is 'time'.
 The same with the backpacks.
 Once I had made up my contents list, I started buying things one at a time, as I could afford them.
 If I had $5 left over from a paycheck, that was enough to buy a few items on the list and I slowly accumulated a full pack and was off.
 There is no pressure here to produce so you can work at a rate which is comfortable for you.
 If your friends feel to chip in, so much the better.

 The original YouTube video that inspired me was made by a couple in Tacoma, Washington [watch it HERE].
 They said their goal was to build their packs for around $20 apiece.
 In the beginning, I also shot for this goal but now I have expanded the contents and the quality of the items so my packs actually cost around $30 apiece.
 I am all right with this as I feel good quality items means they will last longer, be more helpful and also raise the spirits of the recipients which means a lot.
 I have had feedback to this affect which has been very gratifying.